 WE LOOK GOOD IN ANYTHING.

 Ultimate truth.
 Just kidding!!!
-Well, I think the proper way to put it is, skinny people are supposedly easier to dress but only because of the fact that the fabric will just fall the way it should naturally and skinny girls function as human hangers.
+Well, I think the proper way to put it is, skinny people are supposedly easier to dress but only because of the fact that the fabric will just fall the way it should naturally, and, well, skinny girls function as human hangers.
 That’s the reason why high fashion brands hire super skinny supermodels, right?

 But looking good is an entirely different story and the real world isn’t made up of everything couture.
-There will always be the right cut, fabric, et cetera, that would suit each body type best, so it’s totally untrue to say we look good in anything—because we're skinny.
-I'd rather we're told we look good in anything because we really look good, period, (LOLJK!) or because we style ourselves well.
+There will always be the right cut, fabric, print, color, et cetera, that would suit each body type best, so it’s totally untrue to say we look good in anything—primarily because we're skinny.
+I'd rather that we're told we look good in anything because we really look good, period, (LOLJK!) or because we style ourselves well.